ryzngard/MegaNZDotnet/docs/articles/faq.md

 ### How can I control download/upload speed?
-You can use a custom Stream implementation with <xref:CG.Web.MegaApiClient.MegaApiClient.Download*> / <xref:CG.Web.MegaApiClient.MegaApiClient.Upload*> methods.
+You can use a custom Stream implementation with <xref:CG.Web.MegaNZDotnet.MegaNZDotnet.Download*> / <xref:CG.Web.MegaNZDotnet.MegaNZDotnet.Upload*> methods.
 Take a look on [ThrottledStream](https://github.com/duplicati/duplicati/blob/master/Duplicati/Library/Utility/ThrottledStream.cs) implementation from Duplicati project.

-### How can I customize MegaApiClient options (application key, buffers)?
+### How can I customize MegaNZDotnet options (application key, buffers)?
-When creating the MegaApiClient, you can pass a custom configuration class called <xref:CG.Web.MegaApiClient.Options>.
+When creating the MegaNZDotnet, you can pass a custom configuration class called <xref:CG.Web.MegaNZDotnet.Options>.

 ### How can I fix UWP error during login ?
 UWP compiler has some restriction and you can face some unexpected exceptions during login.
-Take a look on [GitHub issue #69](https://github.com/gpailler/MegaApiClient/issues/69#issuecomment-326811805) for details.
+Take a look on [GitHub issue #69](https://github.com/gpailler/MegaNZDotnet/issues/69#issuecomment-326811805) for details.

 ### How can I use this library when I have a proxy with authentication?